-In the 1970s, as a chatshow celebrity and libidinous novelist, she wrote a wild weekly interview in the Saturday Evening Standard, indulgently edited by yours truly, selecting candidates from her eccentric circle of hedonist friends, among whom Rose Lewis the Knightsbridge corsetiere was but typical.
+In the 1970s, as a chatshow celebrity and libidinous novelist, she wrote an uninhibited weekly interview in the Saturday Evening Standard, indulgently edited by Yours Truly, selecting candidates from her eccentric circle of hedonist friends, among whom Rose Lewis the Knightsbridge corsetiere was but typical.

 In the 80s she became an honorary Blitz Kid, compered the Alternative Miss World contest, threw decadent parties every Saturday night in Chelsea and toured a solo stage show.
 In the 90s she had a facelift and wrote a sensational autobiography called Moll.
 In the Noughties she returned to extremely vibrant painting and hosted a clubnight at the Green Carnation as a Granny deejay.

-In 2010, she has been covergirl on the launch issue of Eulogy, the spanking new magazine dedicated to dispelling the taboos surrounding death.
-Her memoirs Welcome To Mollywood were published in October.
-Meanwhile (June 24-Sept 19) she was exhibiting herself at the National Portrait Gallery, London, in the annual BP Portrait Award show on the noble canvas, above, by Darren Coffield, a painter and gallerist closely associated with the emergence of the Young British Artists (YBA) movement.
+In 2010, she was covergirl on the launch issue of Eulogy, a short-lived(!) magazine dedicated to dispelling the taboos surrounding death.
+Her memoirs Welcome To Mollywood were published that October.
+Meanwhile (June 24-Sept 19, 2010) she was exhibiting herself at the National Portrait Gallery, London, in the annual BP Portrait Award show on the noble canvas, above, by Darren Coffield, a painter and gallerist closely associated with the emergence of the Young British Artists (YBA) movement.

-❚ AS FONT OF THE 20th-CENTURY AVANT GARDE, the subversive tastemaker Marcel Duchamp (above) kick-started conceptualism in 1917 by exhibiting a ceramic urinal he titled Fountain.
+◼ AS FONT OF THE 20th-CENTURY AVANT GARDE, the subversive tastemaker Marcel Duchamp (above) kick-started conceptualism in 1917 by exhibiting a ceramic urinal he titled Fountain.
 Recently 500 experts voted his readymade the most influential artwork of the 20th century.
 In the video above Joan Bakewell interviews him in 1966, two years before he died.
+His spoken English is eloquent.
 Below, Robert Hughes gathered several Duchamp interviews in The Mechanical Paradise, episode one of his landmark TV epic, The Shock of the New (1980).

-❚ THE CABARET VOLTAIRE WAS HELD in a back room of the Holländische Meierei tavern at No 1 Spiegelgasse in a seedy quarter of Zürich in neutral Switzerland (Lenin was living at No 12 and plotting the Russian revolution).
+◼ THE CABARET VOLTAIRE WAS HELD in a back room of the Holländische Meierei tavern at No 1 Spiegelgasse in a seedy quarter of Zürich in neutral Switzerland during World War One.
 In this haven for disillusioned intellectuals from all over war-torn Europe, the cabaret ran for five months as refugee artists besieged the place.
+(Quite coincidentally, Lenin was living nearby at No 12 and plotting the Russian revolution).